R‑Studio detects and processes valid hardware volume sets and RAIDs like regular drives/volumes.

 |>||The new configuration parameters will be saved.|

-Actually, when you turn an object off-line, R‑Studio substitutes it with a Missing Disk or Empty Space object.
+Actually, when you turn an object off-line, R‑Studio substitutes it with a Missing Drive or Empty Space object.

-Note: R‑Studio does not write anything real on the disk.
-Missing disks/empty space are virtual objects that do not affect actual data on the drive.
+Note: R‑Studio does not write anything real on the drive.
+Missing drives/empty space are virtual objects that do not affect actual data on the drive.

 For the Empty space object, Specify its size on the Add Empty Space dialog box.